-- (i) on account of your death; - (ii) after you become Disabled (as defined later); - (iii) as part of a scheduled series of substantially equal payments made at least annually until the later of 5 years or your attaining age 591⁄2 calculated using the life expectancy of you alone or jointly with your Beneficiary; - (iv) as a Rollover Contribution to another IRA, to a Roth IRA or to an eligible retirement plan (a plan established under Code Sections 401(a), 401(k), 403(a), 403(b) or 457); - (v) for a Qualified First-time Homebuyer Distribution but not in excess of a \$10,000 lifetime limit; - (vi) to pay Qualified Higher Education Expenses; - (vii) to pay Qualified Medical expenses in excess of 7.5% of your adjusted gross income; - (viii) to you after separation from employment (or within 60 days of re-employment) in the same or next succeeding taxable year after you have received (or would have received but for your self-employment) Federal or state unemployment compensation for at least 12 consecutive weeks as a result of such unemployment provided the IRA distribution is used to pay premiums for health care coverage during such period of unemployment; - (ix) as a transfer of an interest in your IRA under a court order of divorce, or separate maintenance; - (x) as a Qualified Reservist Distribution; - (xi) as a Qualified Disaster Distribution; or - (xii) as a Qualified Birth or Adoption Distribution. - (2) 6% Excise Tax on Excess Contributions.
-An excise tax equal to 6% of any "excess contributions" is imposed for the taxable year in which such contributions are made and for each later year until the excess amount is eliminated under Code Section 4973.
-For SEPs and SAR-SEPs, if your employer (or you, if you are self-employed) contributes an amount to a SEP or SAR-SEP that exceeds allowable deduction limits for the employer or you, if applicable, a 10% tax will apply to the amount that exceeds those limits under Code Section 4979.
+- (iv) the distribution is part of a scheduled series of substantially equal payments made at least annually until the later of 5 years or your attaining age 591⁄2 calculated using the life expectancy of you alone or jointly with your Beneficiary; (v) the distribution is used as a rollover contribution to another Roth IRA; - (vi) the distribution is a Qualified First-time Homebuyer Distribution but not in excess of a \$10,000 lifetime limit; - (vii) the distribution (together with all other premature Roth IRA and IRA distributions for the same year) is not in excess of your Qualified Higher Education Expenses for the year of the distribution; - (viii) the distribution is used to pay your Qualified Medical Expenses in excess of 7.5% of your adjusted gross income; (ix) the distribution is paid to you after separation from employment (or within 60 days of re-employment) in the same or next succeeding taxable year after you have received (or would have received but for your self-employment) Federal or state unemployment compensation for at least 12 consecutive weeks as a result of such unemployment provided the Roth IRA distribution is used to pay premiums for health care coverage during such period of unemployment; - (x) the distribution is a Qualified Reservist Distribution; or (xi) the distribution is a Qualified Disaster Distribution; - (xii) as a Qualified Birth or Adoption Distribution.

-An "excess contribution" is the portion of a contribution to your IRA in excess of the amount that you may contribute or which qualifies for a rollover.
-If the excess contribution and the earnings thereon are withdrawn prior to the due date for filing your Federal income tax return (including any extensions) for the year for which the contribution was made and you do not take a deduction for the contribution, the 6% excise tax will not be imposed and the earnings will be treated as taxable income in the year in which you made the excess contribution.
-Any earnings so withdrawn will also be subject to the penalty tax on premature distributions unless one of the exceptions to that tax applies (see Section IX (E) (1) above).
-If you withdraw the excess contribution after your Federal income tax return is due, you do not claim a deduction for the excess amount and your aggregate contributions did not exceed applicable limits, the 6% penalty tax will still be due but the withdrawal will not be treated as a taxable distribution in the year it is taken.
+(2) 6% Tax on Excess Contributions.
+An excise tax equal to 6% of any excess contribution is imposed for the taxable year in which such contribution is made and for each later year until the excess amount is eliminated.
+An excess contribution includes any amount that exceeds the Maximum Amount described in Section II(A) above or which fails to be a Qualified Rollover under Code Section 408(d)(3).
+If the amount of the excess and the earnings thereon are withdrawn from your Roth IRA prior to the due date for filing your Federal income tax return (with any extensions) for the year for which the contribution was made, the 6% excise tax will not be imposed and the earnings will be taxable income in the year in which the excess contribution was made.
+Any earnings so withdrawn will also be subject to the 10% tax on premature distributions unless one of the exceptions to that tax applies (see (1) above).
+If the excess contribution is withdrawn after your Federal income tax return is due, the 6% penalty tax is imposed and earnings will be taxable income in the year of the withdrawal (and the 10% additional tax on premature distributions may apply).